lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Bitmap Encoding {#Bitmapopt}

 <<<Dangling text, move to somewhere else or remove>>>
-The Bitmap is transmitted by a receiver as part of the SCHC ACK format.

 Note that the SCHC ACK sent a response to an All-1 fragment including the C bit.
 Therefore, the window size and thus the encoded Bitmap size need to be determined to take into account the available space in the layer two frame payload, where there will be 1 bit less for an SCHC ACK sent in response to an All-1 fragment than in other SCHC ACKs.
 Note that the maximum